Create a private endpoint for a secure connection to Azure AI Search

 Key points about private endpoints

 Private endpoints are provided by Azure Private Link, as a separate billable service.
-For more information about costs, see the pricing page.
+For more information about costs, see Azure Private Link pricing.

 Once a search service has a private endpoint, portal access to that service must be initiated from a browser session on a virtual machine inside the virtual network.
 See this step for details.

 You can create a private endpoint for a search service in the Azure portal, as described in this article.
-Alternatively, you can use the Management REST API version, Azure PowerShell, or Azure CLI.
+Alternatively, you can use the Management REST API, Azure PowerShell, or the Azure CLI.

 Why use a private endpoint?

-Private endpoints for your search service enable you to:
+Private endpoints for your search service allow you to:

 • Block all connections on the public endpoint for your search service.

-• Increase security for the virtual network, by enabling you to block exfiltration of data from the virtual network.
+• Increase security for the virtual network, by letting you block exfiltration of data from the virtual network.

 • Securely connect to your search service from on-premises networks that connect to the virtual network using VPN or ExpressRoutes with private-peering.